 Therefore, if you are stuck with many repairs and a constrained budget, or you want to avoid repairing aging systems in your house, you can sell the house.
 We buy houses at a fair price and comfortable terms.

 Each fault that is set to be repaired requires the house owner to set a timeline for its repair exercise.
 If there are many faults, the house owner is forced to divide the repair work into 2 groups.
 In the first group are repair works that must be done sequentially, that is, repair work A must be completed for repair work B to commence.
 In the second group are set to repair works that can be done concurrently, that is repair work A can be done at the same time as repair work B.

 As expected, sequential repair works are done on a single system, where repair work is divided into phases with the early repair phases setting the foundation for the coming repair work.
 On the other hand, work in the second group are done on different sections of the house, for example, the bedroom can be repaired at the same time as the bathroom is being repaired.

 Even so, to complete all the repair work, time needs to be set aside, with the work in the first group requiring more time.
 Sometimes, the time set aside can run out before the repairs are complete.
 If this happens to a property that you hope to sell, the undone repairs are bound to reduce the value of your house.

-At times, there are too many repairs that need to be done that it would take a long time to complete them if if the budget is there.
+At times, there are too many repairs that need to be done that it would take a long time to complete them if the budget is there.
 In such an instance, you can decide to sell your property and save yourself the repair work.
-We buy houses at a fair price in Texas.
+We buy houses at a fair price in California.